Dually weighted multi-matrix models as a path to causal gravity-matter systems: Character expansion of partition function

 In order to factorize the dependence on $C_2$, let us use the Schur orthogonality relation,

 where $d_{h}=\Delta(h)/\prod_{i=1}^{N-1}i!$ is the dimension of the representation given by $\{h\}$.
 We can then rewrite

-now with the integral independent of $C_2$ as desired, and $c_{\{h\}}$ is given in \eqref{eq:charactercoefficent} or $0$.
+now with the integral independent of $C_2$ as desired, and $c_{\{h\}}$ is given in \eqref{eq:charactercoefficent} or \eqref{c0}, depending on which case $\{h\}$ satisfies.
 By changing the variables back to $A=\Omega\Lambda\Omega^\dagger$, the integral part of the expression \eqref{eq:Zhy} can be written, up to a constant, as

 This integral had yet no known general solution in terms of the representation $\{h\}$.
 A conjecture was also given in \cite{Benedetti:2008hc}.
 It was proposed that

 where the set of integers $\{h\}$ has been divided into four sets $\{h^{(0)}\},...,\{h^{(3)}\}$ according to equivalence modulo 4.